stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 4. The transaction is broadcasted.
 With the confirmation of the transaction, the Stacks tokens will be locked-up and inaccessible throughout the lockup period
 5. The Stacking mechanism executes reward cycles and sends out rewards to the set BTC reward address
 6. During the lockup period, make API calls to get details about unlocking timing, rewards collected and projected
-7. Once lockup period is passed, the tokens are released and accessible again
+7. Once the lockup period is passed, the tokens are released and accessible again
-8. Display reward history, including details like earnings for previews rewrad cycles
+8. Display reward history, including details like earnings for previews reward cycles

 ## Step 1: Integrate transactions JS library